 Looking for the best hotels in Rotterdam?
 I’ve stayed at three different star rating hotels in Rotterdam.
 Check them out here.

-Whether you’re on a budget and want something down-to-earth, vintage, and gezellig (Dutch for ‘cozy’ or ‘heartwarming’), or you want a more modern, design hotel with very reasonable prices, you’ll be happy with one of these great hotels to rest your head.
+Whether you’re on a budget and want something down-to-earth, vintage, and gezellig (Dutch for ‘cozy’ or ‘heartwarming’), or you want a more modern, design hotel with very reasonable prices, you’ll be happy with one of these to rest your head.

 From Lust Till Dawn is a reader-supported site.
 Purchases made through links may earn a commission at no extra cost to you.
 Learn more.